smartdevicelink/sdl_core_guides/docs/Developing the HMI UI/index.md

 After receiving the list of permissions for the app, the HMI should show the user the `PermissionItem` name and status for each requested permission.
 The user should have the ability to enable or disable each permission item.
 If any permission changes are made by the user, these updates should be communicated to core via `SDL.OnAppPermissionConsent` notification.

 !!!
 NOTE
 Permissions are managed by SDL Core's policy table.
+Refer to the [SDL Overview Policy Guide](https://smartdevicelink.com/en/guides/sdl-overview-guides/policies/overview/).
 !!!

 ### Resumption